-This blog is the second of four covering my experiences Hiking the Fish River canyon in Namibia.
+This blog is the second of four covering my Fishing Adventure in a Canyon in Namibia.
 For the first blog in the series, click here.

 The moon woke me up early on the second day, it was extraordinarily bright.